Do Dogs Grieve?

 On July 17, 2020, we lost our beautiful Chico.
 Chico was my buddy, my inspiration, my confidant, and best friend for 17 years.
 Chico was the inspiration for this website; ChiChis And Me.
 We all miss him very much and probably will forever.

 Pebbles came to us when Chico was only three years old and so, Pebbles has never known a time without Chico, except for the times that he or she had a dental at the vet’s office and spent the night there.
-I can tell you from experience that for Pebbles there is grieving.
+I can tell you from experience that for Pebbles there was grieving.

 Article Rating